A numeral is a symbol used to represent a number, while a number is a mathematical object used to count, measure, and label.

 Numeral vs number

-The terms number and numeral are often used interchangeably, but they are technically not the same thing.
+The terms number and numeral are often used interchangeably, but they are not actually the same thing.

 A number is a mathematical object used for counting and measurement.
 Numerals are the symbols used to represent numbers.
 For example, if John has 5 cookies, he can indicate this by writing the number "5," the word "five," the roman numeral "V," or he can hold up 5 of his fingers.
-There are many different ways to express the number of cookies that John has using various numerals, but all of the numerals still mean that he has 5 cookies.
+Regardless which numeral we use to express the number of cookies that John has, John still has the same quantity of cookies.

 For example, the numeral "2" represents the number two.
 On the other hand, the numeral "222" represents the number two hundred twenty-two.
 Each of the digits is the same, but in the numeral 222, each of the 2s has a different value.
 The left-most 2 is in the hundreds place, the middle 2 is in the tens place, and the right-most 2 is in the ones place.
 Their value is determined by what position they are in, which is referred to as their place value.
 The numeral 222 can be expanded as follows:

 222 = 2 × 102 + 2 × 101 + 2 × 100

 222 = 2 × 100 + 2 × 10 + 2× 1

 222 = 200 + 20 + 2